Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 #
 # fn main() {
 let future = async {
-    println!("Started the future");
+    println!("Starting future"); // Only prints once
     ThreadTimer::new(Duration::from_secs(2)).await;
     ThreadTimer::new(Duration::from_secs(1)).await;
-    println!("Completing the future")
+    println!("Ending future"); // Only prints once
 };

 block_thread_on(future);
 # }
 ```

-Using '.await' will essentially pause the execution of the code until the ThreadTimer future is ready, then continue on
+Using '.await' essentially pauses the execution of the code until the ThreadTimer future is ready, then continues on
 from that point.
 So this code is amazing right? ...
 Right?

 No!
 This code is bad, actually, but the reason may not be immediate obvious.